verygoodgraphics/vgg_docs/docs/specs/overview.md

   Curves](https://pomax.github.io/bezierinfo/) or [Vector
   Networks](https://help.figma.com/hc/en-us/articles/360040450213-Vector-Networks).

-As VGG Specs is extensible, more specs could be added separately, such as an upcoming animation specification and 3D specification.
+As VGG Specs is extensible, more specs could be added separately, such as the upcoming animation specification and 3D specification.

 Additionally, VGG Specs comes along with an official implementation.
 VGG Runtime